 Should the EPDP Team decide to recommend that further research is undertaken, what and how should this research be carried out?

+What risks, if any, to natural persons’ privacy would occur if registrars were required to try to segregate personal data that concerns legal and natural persons at the point of registration?

+What additional costs and risks to registrars and registries, if any, would occur if registrars were required to distinguish between personal data that concerns legal and natural persons at the point of registration?

+Given that the process of distinguishing between personal data that concerns legal and natural persons will likely not be perfect or costless, and that some legal persons may self-identify as natural persons and vice-versa, what would be the net benefit of requiring such a distinction?

 (For the EDPB) If registrars allow registrants to self-identify at the time as a natural or legal person, who will be held liable if the registrant incorrectly self-identifies and personal information is publicly displayed?
-Apart from self-identification, are there any other ways in which risk of liability could be mitigated by registrars?
+Apart from self-identification, and educational materials to inform the registrant, are there any other ways in which risk of liability could be mitigated by registrars?

 The input on these questions will help the EPDP Team further analyze if it is possible and desirable to conduct additional research in order to inform the discussion about making this distinction in the context of domain name registrations, in a manner that is commercially reasonable, implementable and does not result in unreasonable liability or cost for contracted parties.